- Before school begins, read the Official Guide to Legal Specialties and take the Strengthsfinder assessment.

 - Apply for PILF Fellowship funding if you plan to volunteer for a public interest employer.

-- Request reciprocity through Career Services if you are looking for out-of-state employment, so you can use other law schools’ Career Services offices over Spring Break.
+- Request reciprocity through Career Development if you are looking for out-of-state employment, so you can use other law schools’ Career Development offices over Spring Break.

 - Follow up with employers to whom you have sent applications and let them know you are free to interview over break.